peterukk/ConvectiveIndices.jl/README.md

   dp_mix = 0...100 : pressure layer depth [hPa] for mixing the source parcel (default 50, use 0 for no mixing)

-  kiss = 1: keep it simple, stupid - output only CAPE, LI, and CIN (default 0).
+  kiss = 0 by default.

-  This routine uses a THETA-E formulation for all indices (similarly to ECMWF CAPE), thereby skipping explicit parcel computations.
+  This routine uses a THETA-E formulation for all indices (similar to how CAPE is calculated by ECMWFs IFS model), thereby skipping explicit parcel computations.
 This results in different values (e.g. for CAPE, 30% larger) than classic computations, but in no worse correlation with observed convection [1].

   TIP: Use parcel=1 and dp_mix=50 for a hybrid mixed-layer most-unstable parcel similar to the one used by ECMWF.
 The MLMU-Lifted Index was the best overall thunderstorm predictor in Europe in [1].